bhagerty/bhagerty.github.io/_posts/2021-11-06-github-page-about-github-pages.markdown

 $ sudo apt install libedit-dev
 $ sudo gem install io-wait -v 0.1.0
 ```
-Once this is done, go ahead and run `gem udpate` or `sudo gem update`.
+Once this is done, go ahead and run `gem udpate` ~~or `sudo gem update`~~.
-- [The Jekyll docs suggest](https://jekyllrb.com/docs/troubleshooting/#no-sudo) that using `sudo` is a bad idea because you end up installing packages systemwide.
-But it's what I did.
+- ~~[The Jekyll docs suggest](https://jekyllrb.com/docs/troubleshooting/#no-sudo) that using `sudo` is a bad idea because you end up installing packages systemwide.
+But it's what I did.~~
 - I got an error about `io-wait` that I ignored because I don't think it's fixable, and I hope it won't matter.

+**Update**: Using `sudo` to install or update gems truly is a terrible idea, as [Moncef Belyamani explains](https://www.moncefbelyamani.com/why-you-should-never-use-sudo-to-install-ruby-gems/).
+So I had to unwind some of what I did.
+I made a [new post, part 1.1 of this series,]() about how I unwound it.

 Next, you can install `bundler` and `jekyll` in a one-line statement:
 ```bash